 - effectiveness, efficiency and economy of programs and processes;

 - compliance with legislation, regulations and policy; and

-As an independent non-partisan officer of the House, he and his Office help to hold the government to account for its management of public funds and contribute to a well-performing public sector.
+By exercising these responsibilities, the Auditor General helps the House of Assembly hold the government to account for its management of public funds, and contributes to a well-performing public sector.